 Water in India

 India is one of the many developing countries in the world where improvements in health and prosperity are inextricably linked to the supply of clean water.
-Over the past 40 years the ‘green revolution’ in India has changed the country from a net importer of food to a net exporter.
+In recent decades the ‘green revolution’ in India has changed the country from a net importer of food to a net exporter.
 This has been achieved by a dramatic increase in crop irrigation, the water being supplied from millions of deep bore tube wells.
-Also the rapid expansion of Indian cities has been similarly dependant on the construction of both private and public tube wells.
+The rapid expansion of Indian cities has been similarly dependent on the construction of private and public tube wells.

-With so much water being extracted from the ground, in many locations throughout the country ground water levels are going down and traditional shallow wells are drying up.
-There are fears that the country will be facing a severe water shortage crisis within the next half century if the current indiscriminate use of tube wells and rate of water extraction continues.
+With so much water being extracted from the ground, in many locations throughout the country, groundwater levels are going down, and traditional shallow wells are drying up.
+If the current indiscriminate use of tube wells and rate of water extraction continue, the country will be facing a severe water shortage crisis within the next half century.

-There have been many attempts at ‘solving’ India’s water problem, often involving major construction projects such as the Indira Ghandi canal and the damming of major rivers.
+There have been many attempts at ‘solving’ India’s water problem, often involving major construction projects such as canals and damming major rivers.
 Schemes continue to be developed such as the massive plans to link the rivers flowing from the Himalayas.
-Unfortunately as in most cases with such projects throughout the world such projects involving dams and pipelines do not always fulfil their original expectations.
-In addition they frequently displace people from their homelands and bring little benefit to the poorest sectors of the communities.
+Unfortunately, such projects do not always fulfil their original expectations.
+They often displace people from their homelands and bring little benefit to the poorest sectors of society.